|

 Education Info

-The steeper the gradient or slope, the faster the groundwater will ... .
+The steeper the gradient or slope, the faster the groundwater ... .
 Percolation The movement, under hydrostatic pressure, of water through the interstices of a rock or soil, except the movement through large openings such as caves.
 Piezometry The measurement of the compressibility ...

 www.fayettecountygroundwater.com